-Paper - XIII : TORTS INCLUDING M V ACCIDENT AND CONSUMER PROTECTION LAW
+Paper - III - LAW OF TORTS INCLUDING M V ACCIDENT AND CONSUMER PROTECTION

-Unit-1: Evolution of Law of Torts:, Its development by courts in England, Forms of Action, Emergence of specific remedies from case to case, Reception of Law of Torts in India, Principles of Equity, Justice and Good Conscience, Uncodified character-advantages and disadvantages.

-Unit-2: Definition, Nature, Scope and Objects: A Wrongful act-violation of a duty (in rem) imposed by law, duty which is owed to people generally, Legal damage-Damnum sine injuria and Injuria sine damnum., Tort distinguished from Crime, Breach of Contract etc., , The concept of unliquidated damages, .
+- Unit-1: Evolution of Law of Torts:, Its development by courts in England, Forms of Action, Emergence of specific remedies from case to case, Reception of Law of Torts in India, Principles of Equity, Justice and Good Conscience, Uncodified character-advantages and disadvantages. - Unit-2: Definition, Nature, Scope and Objects: A Wrongful act-violation of a duty (in rem) imposed by law, duty which is owed to people generally, Legal damage-Damnum sine injuria and Injuria sine damnum., Tort distinguished from Crime, Breach of Contract etc., , The concept of unliquidated damages, .
 Changing scope of Law of Torts: Expanding character of duties owed to people generally due to complexities of modern society-scientific and technological progress, industrialisation, urbanisation, specialization, occupational hazards, .
-Objects-Prescribing standards of human conduct, redressal of wrongs by payment of compensation, proscribing unlawful conduct by injunctions.

-Unit-3: Principles of Liability in Torts: Fault, Wrongful intent, Negligence, .
+Objects-prescribing standards of human conduct, redressal of wrongs by payment of compensation, proscribing unlawful conduct by injunctions. - Unit-3: Principles of Liability in Torts: Fault, Wrongful intent, Negligence, .
 Liability without fault, .
 Violation of Ethical codes, Statutory liability, Fatal Accidents Act, Railway Act, .
-Workmen's Compensation Act, Motor Vehicles Act, Carrier Act, Insurance Laws, Place of motive in Torts.

-Unit-4: Justification in Torts: Volenti non fit injuria - What is free concent?: Informed consent, mere knowledge and knowledge coupled with assumption of risk, .
+Workmen's Compensation Act, Motor Vehicles Act, Carrier Act, Insurance Laws, Place of motive in Torts - Unit-4: Justification in Torts: Volenti non fit injuria What is free consent?: Informed consent, mere knowledge and knowledge coupled with assumption of risk, .
 Necessity, Private and Public, .
-Plaintiff's default, .
-Act of God and Inevitable Accident, Private defence, .
+Plaintiff's default, Act of God and Inevitable Accident, Private defence, .
 Statutory authorization, .
-Judicial and Quasi-judicial Acts, Parental and quasi parental authority.

-Unit-5: Extinguishment of Liability in Certain situations: Death, actio personalis moritur cum persona Exceptions, Law Reform (Miscellaneous Provisions) Act.
-1934, Waiver and acquiescence, Release, Accord and satisfaction, Limitation.

-Unit-6: Standing: Who may sue in torts, Aggrieved individuals, Class Action, 0 1 R 8, Social Action Groups, Statutes granting standing to certain persons groups, .
+Judicial and Quasi-judicial Acts, Parental and quasi parental authority. - Unit-5: Extinguishment of Liability in Certain situations: Death, Actio personalis moritur cum persona Exceptions, Law Reform (Miscellaneous Provisions) Act.
+1934, Waiver and acquiescence, Release, Accord and satisfaction, Limitation. - Unit-6: Standing: Who may sue in torts, Aggrieved individuals, Class Action, 0 1 R 8, Social Action Groups, Statutes granting standing to certain persons groups, .
 Who may not be sued, .
-Ambassadors, Lunatics, Infants.

-Unit-7: Doctrine of Sovereign immunity and its Relevance in India: Liability of States-Sovereign and non-sovereign functions, Crown Proceedings Act of U.K., Federal Tort Claims Act of U.S.A.
-Constitution of India, Arts 299 and 300, Act of State., employment who is master? - Control test who is servant?
+Ambassadors, Lunatics, Infants. - Unit-7: Doctrine of Sovereign immunity and its Relevance in India: Liability of States-Sovereign and non-sovereign functions, Crown Proceedings Act of U.K., Federal Tort Claims Act of U.S.A.
+Constitution of India, Arts 299 and 300, Act of State., - Unit-8: Vicarious Liability: Basis, scope and justification, Express authorization, Ratification, Abetment, Special Relationship, Master and servant-arising out of and in the course of employment who is master?
+Control test who is servant?
 Borrowed servant Independent Contractor, Principal and Agent, Corporation and Principal Officer.,

-Unit-8: Vicarious Liability: Basis, scope and justification, Express authorization, Ratification, Abetment, Special Relationship, Master and servant-arising out of and in the course of